 Staff in different areas don't always agree and we fully respect people's right to take industrial action.
-We continue to have constructive dialogue with UCU locally and will do as much as possible to avoid action taking place here if we can.
+We continue to have constructive dialogue with UCU locally and we always do as much as possible to avoid action taking place here.

 Since 2019 we have worked with our local UCU branch to halve the number of casual contracts and we have eradicated all zero-hours contracts, replacing them with more secure contracts.
 We do still have a number of staff on casual contracts but this is only where that particular arrangement works well for both parties.

 This is a national dispute with negotiations continuing between employers, unions, and university-wide UK bodies.
 Whilst we have limited agency in resolving it, we will continue to do all we can by working with UCU locally.